christinecha/web-development-000/src/00/what-is-a-website.md

 As mentioned previously, you can technically use any program as long as it can output plain text, like TextEdit or Notepad.

-However, it might be useful for you to install a text editing application that is meant specifically for programmers, usually called a "text editor" or "I.D.E." ("Integrated Development Environment").
+However, it might be useful for you to install a text editing application that is meant specifically for programmers, usually called a "text editor" or "I.D.E." ("Integrated Development Environment", with the acronym usually pronounced as individual letters).
+These applications have built-in tools specifically for coding, and can be extremely helpful.

 Most of these programs are free so you can always just download one and replace it later to your preferences.

 Here are some free options: